-Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must consult a nonprofit credit counseling agency.
-The purpose of this consultation is to see whether there is a feasible way to handle your debt load outside of bankruptcy, without adding to what you owe.
+Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must take a course from a nonprofit credit counseling agency.
+The purpose of this consultation is to determine whether you can handle your debt load outside of bankruptcy, without adding to what you owe.

-To qualify for bankruptcy relief, you must show that you received credit counseling from an agency approved by the U.S Trustee’s office within the 180-day period before you file your bankruptcy.
-Once you complete the counseling, the agency will give you a certificate of completion that you must file no later than 15 days after your bankruptcy filing date.
-It will also give you a copy of any repayment plan you may have worked out with the agency.
-You can find out which agencies have been approved for your judicial district by visiting the Office of the U.S. Trustee’s website at www.usdoj.gov/ust; click “Credit Counseling & Debtor Education” to see the list.
+When filing your bankruptcy paperwork, you’ll include a credit counseling completion certificate.
+The certificate proves that you received credit counseling from an agency approved by the U.S Trustee’s office within the 180 days before you file your bankruptcy.
+The counseling agency will also give you a copy of any repayment plan you might have worked out with the agency.
+You can find approved agencies for your judicial district by visiting the website of the Office of the U.S. Trustee.
+Click “Credit Counseling & Debtor Education” to see the list.

-The supposed purpose of credit counseling is to give you an idea of whether you really need to file for bankruptcy or whether an informal repayment plan would get you back on your economic feet.
-Counseling is required even if it's pretty obvious that a repayment plan isn’t feasible (that is, your debts are too high and your income is too low) or you are facing debts that you find unfair and don’t want to pay.
-(Credit card balances inflated by high interest rates and penalties are particularly unpopular with many filers, as are emergency room bills and deficiency judgments based on auctions of repossessed cars.)
+The purpose of credit counseling is to see whether you need to file for bankruptcy or whether an informal repayment plan would get you back on your economic feet.
+Counseling is required even if it's evident that your debts are too high and your income is too low for a plan to work.
+It also doesn't matter if you’re facing debts that you find unfair and don’t want to pay.
+Credit card balances inflated by high-interest rates and penalties are particularly unpopular with many filers.
+So are emergency room bills and deficiency judgments based on auctions of repossessed cars.

-Bankruptcy law requires only that you participate in the counseling—not that you go along with whatever the agency proposes.
-Even if a repayment plan is feasible, you aren’t required to agree to it.
-However, if the agency does come up with a plan, you must file it along with the your bankruptcy papers.
+Bankruptcy law requires that you participate in the counseling—not that you go along with whatever the agency proposes.
+Even if a repayment plan is feasible, you don’t have to agree to it.
+However, you must file any plan the agency comes up with along with your bankruptcy papers.

-Credit counseling agencies may charge a reasonable fee for their services.
-However, if a debtor cannot afford the fee, the counseling agency must provide services free or at reduced rates.
-This means that the service must offer a sliding fee scale and a waiver of fees altogether for people below a certain income level (below 150% of the poverty level for a family of equal size).
-The Office of the U.S. Trustee, the law enforcement agency that oversees credit counseling agencies, has indicated that a “reasonable” fee might range from free to $50, depending on the circumstances.
+Credit counseling agencies can charge a reasonable fee for their services.
+If a debtor cannot afford the course, the counseling agency must provide services free or at a reduced rate.
+A sliding fee scale and a waiver of fees altogether for people below 150% of the poverty level for the family size must be available.
+Most course prices range from free to $50, depending on the circumstances.

-You don’t have to get counseling if the U.S. Trustee certifies that there is no appropriate agency available to you in the district where you will be filing.
-However, counseling can be provided by telephone or (usually) online, so it is unlikely that approved debt counseling will ever be “unavailable.”
+You don’t have to get counseling if the U.S. Trustee certifies that an appropriate agency isn’t available to you in the district where you will be filing.
+However, counseling services are available by phone and online, so it’s unlikely that approved debt counseling will ever be unavailable.

 You can also avoid this requirement if you certify to the court’s satisfaction that:

-You may also escape the credit counseling requirement if, after notice and hearing, the bankruptcy court determines that you couldn’t participate because of:
+You can also avoid the credit counseling requirement if, after notice and hearing, the bankruptcy court determines that you couldn’t participate because of: